-We participated in the Chinese-English CLIR task.
-We concentrated primarily on the issues of translation disambiguation and automatic translation extraction of Out of Vocabulary (OOV) terms.
-A new segmentation-free technique has been developed to extract translations of Chinese OOV terms from the Web.
-Our technique is able to extract the correct translation from the Web in most cases and thus improve translation quality and segmentation accuracy.
+We participated in the Chinese-English CLIR task, concentrating primarily on the issues of translation disambiguation and automatic translation extraction of OOV terms.
+A new technique to identify and translate Chinese OOV terms using the web was developed.
+The results for this aspect of our work appears promising.

-Keywords: translation disambiguation, translation extraction.
+Keywords: translation disambiguation, OOV term translation extraction.